Immigrate to Canada through Saskatchewan PNP

 - In order to get into the Express Entry pool, the applicant needs to meet the requirements of one of these programs: the Federal Skilled Worker Program, the Federal Skilled Trades Program, or the Canadian Experience Class.

 This stream is for foreign workers that are currently living in Saskatchewan.
-The Saskatchewan Experience stream has five categories:
+The Saskatchewan Experience stream has six categories:

 The Students category is for students who:

 - Have graduated from a recognized post-secondary institution in Canada.

 - Have worked in Saskatchewan for at least twenty-four months before applying, or for six months if the educational institution is in Saskatchewan.